TreeNose/TreeNose/README.md

 ### Main Feature: Code Smell Detection

 `main.js` provides CLI to run TreeNose.
-It requires three flags to function:
+It requires three flags:

 - input: Path to a directory or to a single file
 - lang: The target programming language that the target file is written in